On the infinitary van der Waerden Theorem: Introduction

 is monochromatic with the color $\gamma$.}\\

 It is possible to deduce the above theorem from the Carlson-Simpson theorem by generalizing the usual proof of deducing van der Waerden's theorem from the Hales-Jewett theorem.
 The proof given in \cite{thomasshahram} uses a more elementary fact on uniformly recurrent infinite words from \cite{justinpirillo} which has its root in symbolic dynamics.
-It is worth noting that the above theorem can also be easily deduced from the Furstenberg-Weiss Theorem (\cite{furstenbergweiss}, Theorem 1.5) by a successive iteration.
+It is worth noting that the above theorem can also be easily deduced from the Furstenberg-Weiss Theorem (\cite{furstenbergweiss}, Theorem 1.5) by successive iteration.
 In this note we present a direct combinatorial proof.

-Now we explain some notation and conventions that we will use in our proof presented in the next section.
-By interval, we mean an interval of positive integers which is a set of the form $I=\{a,a+1,a+2,\dots,b\}$ for some positive integers $a\leq b$.
+For the convenience of the reader and at the suggestion of the referee, we show in the next section how the above theorem can be related to the Carlson-Simpson theorem and then in Section 3, we present our elementary proof.
+Now, we explain some notation and conventions that we will use in the sequel.
+For two finite subsets $A,B$ of $\mathbb{N}$, by $A<B$, we mean that every element of $B$ is greater than every element of $A$.
+By interval, we mean an interval of positive integers which is a set of the form $I=\{a,a+1,a+2,\dots,b\}$, for some positive integers $a\leq b$.
 We also denote $I$ by $[a,b]$, and for $1\leq i\leq b-a+1$, by $I[i]$ we mean the $i$th element of the interval $[a,b]$, namely, $a+i-1$.
 The number of elements of $I$ is denoted by $|I|$.
 If $b$ is a non-negative integer and $A$ is a set of integers, then $\mathbb{T}^b A$ will denote the set $\{a+b|a\in A\}$.
 Let $c$ be a positive integer, by a $c$-coloring, we mean a coloring with $c$ many colors and furthermore the set of colors is $[c]=\{1,\dots,c\}$.
-For positive integers $k\geq 2, c\geq 1$, $W(k,c)$ will denote the van der Waerden number which is the least integer $n$ such that for any $c$-coloring of $[n]$, there exists a monochromatic arithmetic progression of length $k$.
+For positive integers $k\geq 2$, and $c\geq 1$, $W(k,c)$ will denote the van der Waerden number which is the least integer $n$ such that for any $c$-coloring of $[n]$, there exists a monochromatic arithmetic progression of length $k$.